fluent/fluentd-docs-gitbook/plugins/output/rewrite_tag_filter.md

-# rewrite\_tag\_filter Output Plugin
+# `rewrite_tag_filter` Output Plugin

 The `out_rewrite_tag_filter` Output plugin provides a rule-based mechanism for rewriting tags.

-## How it works
+## How It Works

-The plugin is configured by defining a list of rules containing conditional statements and information on how to rewrite matching tags.
+The plugin is configured by defining a list of rules containing conditional statements and information on how to rewrite the matching tags.

 When a message is handled by the plugin, the rules are tested one by one in order.
 If a matching rule is found, the message tag will be rewritten